 PLAN YOUR TRIP: Things to Do in San Francisco | TripAdvisor

 Although about an hour from the city, it’s worth detouring to visit the Winchester Mystery House, whose history is just as fascinating as its hauntings.
 Long story short, a medium advised Mrs. Winchester to never stop building a house in order to prevent ghosts from haunting her.
 Mr. Winchester took this to heart, and after 38 years of endless construction, the result was 160 rooms with baffling architecture, from doors that open into walls to staircases that don’t lead anywhere.
 Ironically, despite her efforts, Winchester is most certainly haunted; take a candlelight tour in October and watch out for lights turning on or Mrs. Winchester herself calling your name.

 Quebec’s dark history dates back to when it was New France more than 400 years ago.
 Join Ghost Tours of Quebec or Les Promenades Fantomes to visit sites such as the Plains of Abraham, which was a former battleground during the Seven Years’ War between the British and French.
-The worst fighting occurred during the Battle of the Plains of Abraham in 1759, when more than 1,000 soldiers were killed.
+The worst fighting occurred during the Battle of the Plains of Abraham in 1759 when more than 1,000 soldiers were killed.
 Venture into the surrounding tunnels, where some have smelled gunpowder and heard cannon shots.
 The Fairmont Le Chateau Frontenac (pictured) is one of the world’s most Instagrammed hotels, and yes, it’s haunted.
-It was named for Louis de Buade, a former 17th-century governor of Quebec, who died before marrying his fiancée.
-He roams the halls searching for her, and has been seen everywhere from the hallways to guest rooms.
+It was named for Louis de Buade, a former 17th-century governor of Quebec.
+He roams the halls at night and has been seen everywhere from the hallways to guest rooms.